Oracle (NYSE:ORCL) Updates Q2 2022 Earnings Guidance

-Oracle (NYSE:ORCL) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $1.090-$1.130 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.160.
+Oracle (NYSE:ORCL) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $1.090-$1.130 for the period, compared to the Thomson Reuters consensus estimate of $1.160.
 The company issued revenue guidance of $10.09 billion-$10.29 billion, compared to the consensus revenue estimate of $10.54 billion.

-Oracle (NYSE:ORCL) last released its quarterly earnings results on Sunday, September 12th.
-The enterprise software provider reported $1.03 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.97 by $0.06.
-Oracle had a net margin of 33.96% and a return on equity of 146.83%.
-The business had revenue of $9.73 billion for the quarter, compared to analysts’ expectations of $9.77 billion.
-During the same period in the prior year, the firm earned $0.82 earnings per share.
-Oracle’s revenue was up 3.8% compared to the same quarter last year.
-As a group, analysts anticipate that Oracle will post 4.17 earnings per share for the current year.
+ORCL has been the subject of a number of analyst reports.
+Barclays raised their target price on shares of Oracle from $83.00 to $85.00 and gave the company an equal weight rating in a research report on Thursday, September 2nd.
+Morgan Stanley raised their target price on shares of Oracle from $77.00 to $87.00 and gave the company an equal weight rating in a research report on Monday.
+Cowen reaffirmed a buy rating and issued a $93.00 target price on shares of Oracle in a research report on Friday, September 10th.
+BMO Capital Markets increased their price target on shares of Oracle from $88.00 to $100.00 and gave the company a market perform rating in a research note on Tuesday, September 14th.
+They noted that the move was a valuation call.
+Finally, TheStreet cut shares of Oracle from a b rating to a c+ rating in a research note on Tuesday, September 14th.
+Two analysts have rated the stock with a sell rating, seventeen have assigned a hold rating and nine have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $80.77.

-Several analysts have recently commented on ORCL shares.
-Stifel Nicolaus increased their price target on shares of Oracle from $62.00 to $65.00 and gave the company a hold rating in a research note on Wednesday, June 16th.
-TheStreet cut shares of Oracle from a b rating to a c+ rating in a research note on Tuesday.
-JPMorgan Chase & Co. set a $89.00 price objective on shares of Oracle in a research note on Tuesday.
-Morgan Stanley raised their price objective on shares of Oracle from $73.00 to $77.00 and gave the company an equal weight rating in a research note on Wednesday, June 16th.
-Finally, Societe Generale raised their price objective on shares of Oracle from $83.00 to $88.00 and gave the company a hold rating in a research note on Tuesday.
-Two research analysts have rated the stock with a sell rating, seventeen have issued a hold rating and nine have issued a buy rating to the company.
-Based on data from MarketBeat, Oracle currently has a consensus rating of Hold and a consensus price target of $80.38.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 26th.
+Shareholders of record on Tuesday, October 12th will be given a $0.32 dividend.
+This represents a $1.28 annualized dividend and a yield of 1.49%.
+The ex-dividend date is Friday, October 8th.
+Oracle’s dividend payout ratio (DPR) is presently 30.77%.

-In related news, Director Naomi O. Seligman sold 35,000 shares of the firm’s stock in a transaction on Tuesday, August 3rd.
-The shares were sold at an average price of $87.88, for a total value of $3,075,800.00.
-Following the completion of the transaction, the director now owns 71,724 shares of the company’s stock, valued at $6,303,105.12.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Michael J. Boskin sold 37,500 shares of the firm’s stock in a transaction on Friday, July 2nd.
+In other Oracle news, Director Michael J. Boskin sold 37,500 shares of Oracle stock in a transaction that occurred on Friday, July 2nd.
 The shares were sold at an average price of $80.04, for a total transaction of $3,001,500.00.
-Following the completion of the transaction, the director now directly owns 115,662 shares of the company’s stock, valued at approximately $9,257,586.48.
+Following the transaction, the director now directly owns 115,662 shares in the company, valued at approximately $9,257,586.48.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Naomi O. Seligman sold 35,000 shares of Oracle stock in a transaction that occurred on Tuesday, August 3rd.
+The stock was sold at an average price of $87.88, for a total transaction of $3,075,800.00.
+Following the transaction, the director now owns 71,724 shares in the company, valued at $6,303,105.12.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 222,500 shares of company stock worth $17,808,800.
-39.10% of the stock is currently owned by company insiders.
+Insiders sold 222,500 shares of company stock valued at $17,808,800 over the last quarter.
+Insiders own 39.10% of the company’s stock.

-A hedge fund recently raised its stake in Oracle stock.
-Morgan Stanley grew its position in Oracle Co.
-(NYSE:ORCL) by 12.1% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 12,477,054 shares of the enterprise software provider’s stock after acquiring an additional 1,342,602 shares during the period.
-Morgan Stanley owned about 0.45% of Oracle worth $971,213,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 44.47% of the company’s stock.
+An institutional investor recently bought a new position in Oracle stock.
+OLD Mission Capital LLC acquired a new stake in Oracle Co.
+(NYSE:ORCL) in the 3rd quarter, according to the company in its most recent disclosure with the SEC.
+The fund acquired 3,772 shares of the enterprise software provider’s stock, valued at approximately $225,000.
+Hedge funds and other institutional investors own 44.47% of the company’s stock.

 Oracle Corp. engages in the provision of products and services that address all aspects of corporate information technology environments.
 It operates through the following business segments: Cloud and License, Hardware, and Services.
 The Cloud and License segment markets, sells, and delivers applications, platform, and infrastructure technologies.